tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

-following: - Find the most recent common ancestor ``commit`` present in both the ``"testbranch"`` and ``"master"`` branches - Compute what changed between the common ancestor and each branch’s ``HEAD`` commit - Check if any of the changes conflict with eachother (more on this in a later tutorial) - If no conflicts are present, compute the results of the merge between the two sets of changes - Create a new ``commit`` containing the merge results reference both branch ``HEAD``\ s as parents of the new ``commit``, and update the ``base`` branch
+following: - Find the most recent common ancestor ``commit`` present in both the ``"testbranch"`` and ``"master"`` branches - Compute what changed between the common ancestor and each branch’s ``HEAD`` commit - Check if any of the changes conflict with each-other (more on this in a later tutorial) - If no conflicts are present, compute the results of the merge between the two sets of changes - Create a new ``commit`` containing the merge results reference both branch ``HEAD``\ s as parents of the new ``commit``, and update the ``base`` branch